grpc/test-infra/dashboard/README.md

 `REPLICATOR_CONFIG_TEMPLATE` and `DASHBOARDS_CONFIG_DIR` can be set to build dashboards with different configurations.

+There is also a second default dashboard for
+[PSM benchmarks](../README.md#psm-benchmarks).
+Deployment of this dashboard is optional, as described below.
+The configuration of this dashboard is defined
+here:

+- [config/grafana/dashboards/psm/][psmgrafanaconfig]

 [benchmarking]: https://grpc.io/docs/guides/benchmarking/
 [grafanaconfig]: config/grafana/dashboards/default/
+[psmgrafanaconfig]: config/grafana/dashboards/psm/
 [replicatorconfig]: config/postgres_replicator/default/config.yaml

 ## Manual build